Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Introduction

 and hence the Bloch--Kato conjecture holds in this case. \end{thm}

-Note that the nonvanishing of $L(f/K,\chi,k/2)$ implies that $\epsilon(f,\chi)=+1$, and so without loss of generality, the character $\chi$ in Theorem\,\ref{thmC} may be assumed to have infinity type $(-j,j)$ with $0\leq j <k/2$.
-Similarly as in the rank $1$ case, our methods also yield an analogue of Theorem\,\ref{thmC} in the indefinite case (see Theorem\,\ref{thm:BK-indef}).

-Finally, we note that results also include the proof of a divisibility towards the anticyclotomic Iwasawa Main Conjecture for $V_{f,\chi}$, giving in particular a new proof of the main result of \cite{bdIMC} (see Theorem\,\ref{thm:IMC-def}).
+We also obtain an analogue of Theorem~\ref{thmC} for $\epsilon(f/K)=-1$ and $j\geq r$ (see Theorem~\ref{thm:BK-indef}), but in these cases the result was previously known using generalized Heegner cycles \cite{cas-hsieh1}.
+Finally, we note that our results also include the proof of a divisibility in the anticyclotomic Iwasawa main conjecture for $V_{f,\chi}$, both in the definite and in the indefinite settings, giving in particular a new proof of the main result of \cite{bdIMC} (see Theorem\,\ref{thm:IMC-def}) dispensing with their ``level-raising'' ramification hypotheses.